clayne/hacktical-c/set/README.md

 ## Ordered Sets and Maps
 Besides lists and vectors, some kind of mapping/lookup functionality is often needed.
-The design described here is based on binary searched, ordered vectors.
-What we're actually going to build is an ordered set; but since it's value based, maps are easy to implement on top with low overhead.
+The design described here is based on binary searched vectors.
+What we're actually going to build is an ordered set; but since it's value based, maps are easily implemented on top with low overhead.

 Example:
 ```C